markholloway/markholloway.github.io/_posts/2018-12-30-php-composer-mac.md

 macbookpro:~ mh$ sudo mv composer.phar /usr/local/bin

 ```
 Add the following line to `.bash_profile` in your home directory.
-This allows `composer` to run from folder.
+This allows `composer` to be executed from any folder.

 ```bash